CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.4 Selection and use of standard software.md

 As a result, it shows that product 3 falls out because a necessary property is missing.
 Otherwise, the list is headed by Product 2, followed by Products 1 and 4.

-The list drawn up must be presented together with the market overview of the procuring entity so that it can check to what extent the products listed there comply with internal regulations and statutory requirements.
+The list drawn up must be presented together with the market overview of the procuring entity so that it can check to what extent the products listed there comply with internal regulations and legal requirements.
 In doing so, the procuring entity must also ensure that the other bodies whose specifications must be adhered to, such as the data protection officer, the IT security officer or the personnel or works council, are involved in good time.

 It has to be decided how many and which candidates should be tested.
-It makes sense to select the first two or three candidates and then test whether they actually meet the most important requirements catalog requirements.
+It makes sense to select the first two or three candidates and then test whether they actually meet the key criteria of the catalog of requirements.
 This is especially important for the necessary requirements.
 Test licenses should be obtained for this purpose and tests should be carried out as described in module * * OPS.1.1.7 * Software tests and approvals *.

 In addition to the criteria of the catalog of requirements, the following points should also be taken into account for the decision: